South and Midwest face potentially catastrophic rains and floods while reeling from tornadoes

 Flash flood threat looms over many states

-By late Thursday, extremely heavy rain was falling in parts of southeastern Missouri and western Kentucky and causing “very dangerous/life threatening flash flooding” in some spots, according to the National Weather Service.

-Heavy rains were expected to continue there and in other parts of the region in the coming days and could produce dangerous flash floods capable of sweeping away cars.
-The potent storm system will bring “significant, life-threatening flash flooding” each day, the National Weather Service said.
+Heavy rains were expected to continue in parts of Missouri, Kentucky and elsewhere in the coming days and could produce dangerous flash floods capable of sweeping away cars.

-Water rescue teams and sandbagging operations were being staged across the region, and the Federal Emergency Management Agency was ready to distribute food, water, cots and generators.

-Water rescues were already underway in flooded parts of Nashville, Tennessee, where the rain could persist for days after an unnerving period of tornado warnings that drained the batteries of some city sirens, the fire department said.

-Western Kentucky prepared for record rain and flooding in places that normally do not get inundated, Gov. Andy Beshear said.
-At least 25 state highways were swamped, mostly in the west, according to a statement from his office Thursday.
+In Hopkinsville, 5 to 8 inches of rain (12.7 centimeters to 20 centimeters) had fallen by Thursday morning, causing the Little River to surge over its banks.

+A pet boarding business was under water, forcing rescuers to move dozens of dogs to a local animal shelter, said Gilliam, the county executive.
+On Friday morning, crews had already rescued people from four or five vehicles and multiple homes, mostly by boat to evacuate people, said Randy Graham, the emergency management director in Christian County.

+Kentucky’s road conditions website showed scores of state roads closed by high water on Friday morning.
+A landslide closed a nearly 3-mile (4.8-kilometer) stretch of Mary Ingles Highway in northern Kentucky early Friday, according to the Kentucky Transportation Cabinet.
+A landslide closed the same section of road in 2019 and it reopened last year, WLWT-TV reports.

-Flash flooding is particularly worrisome in rural areas of the state where water can quickly rush off the mountains into the hollows.
+Flash flooding is particularly worrisome in rural Kentucky where water can rush off the mountains into the hollows.
 Less than four years ago, dozens died in flooding across eastern Kentucky.

 Forecasters attributed the violent weather to warm temperatures, an unstable atmosphere, strong wind shear and abundant moisture streaming from the Gulf.